and School of Nuclear Engineering

 West Lafayette, IN 47907-2045

-Several Ph.D. openings are available in Professor El-Azab's group for students wishing to start in the fall of 2018 and spring 2019.
-The group performs advanced theoretical and computational research in the areas of mesoscale plasticity and dislocation dynamics, radiation effects in materials, microstructure evolution, phase field method development, phonon and electron thermal transport in crystalline solids, and computational methods for materials science and mechanics.
-The ideal applicant should have MS in mechanical engineering, aerospace engineering, solid state chemistry, or materials science and engineering, with some experience (graduate course and/or research) in microstructure science, elasticity, defects in crystalline solids, numerical methods, computational techniques such as finite element method, and an advanced programming languages, e.g., Fortran or C++ or both.
-The more background in these areas an applicant has, the higher the chances he or she can be made an offer to join the group.
-For inquiry please send an email to Professor El-Azab. (email@example.com).
+One Ph.D. opening is available in The Materials Theory Group for the fall of 2019 or spring 2020.
+The group performs advanced theoretical and computational research in the areas of mesoscale plasticity and dislocation dynamics, hydrogen effects in metals, radiation effects in materials, microstructure evolution, phase field method development, phonon and electron thermal transport in crystalline solids, and computational methods for materials science and mechanics.
+The ideal applicant should have MS in mechanical engineering, aerospace engineering, solid state chemistry, or materials science and engineering, with some experience (graduate course and/or research) in microstructure science, elasticity, defects in crystalline solids, numerical methods, computational techniques such as finite element method, and an advanced programming language, e.g., Fortran or C++ or both.
+For inquiry please send an email to Professor El-Azab. (firstname.lastname@example.org).).

 Keywords:Dislocation dynamics, Mesoscale plasticity, Microstructure, Phase field methods, Radiation effects in materials, Defect disorder in oxides, Phonon and electron thermal transport, Computational methods in Materials Science.

 - Ph.D.
 Nuclear Engineering, UCLA, 1994

-- Dr. El-Azab obtained a PhD in Nuclear Engineering from the University of California, Los Angeles, in 1994, and an M.S. and B.S. in Nuclear Engineering, both from the University of Alexandria, Egypt in 1989 and 1986, respectively.
-Dr. Anter El-Azab is a professor of Nuclear Engineering and Materials Science and Engineering at Purdue University.
-He obtained his PhD at UCLA in Nuclear Engineering/Materials.
-He joined Pacific Northwest National Laboratory for six years as a research scientist in modeling and simulation in materials and nanoscale systems.
-He then joined Florida State University as an associate professor and then full professor of Computational Science, Materials Science, and Mechanical Engineering.
+- Dr. El-Azab obtained his PhD in Nuclear Engineering from the University of California, Los Angeles, in 1994, and his M.S. and B.S. in Nuclear Engineering, both from the University of Alexandria, Egypt in 1989 and 1986, respectively.
+After a brief research and teaching appointment at UCLA, Dr. El-Azab joined Pacific Northwest National Laboratory for six years as a research scientist in modeling and simulation in materials and nanoscale systems.
+He then joined Florida State University as an associate professor and then full professor of Computational Science, Materials Science, and Mechanical Engineering before coming to Purdue in 2012.
+He is currently a professor of Materials Science and Engineering and a professor of Nuclear Engineering (by Courtesy) and at Purdue University.

 - MSE 597: Dislocation Dynamics (Spring 2018)